fengxia41103/myblog/content/slides/moment/slides.md

        class="col offset-s9 s3">
     <p>
       When I'm tire of human and life,
-      I turn to his eyes, and find the lights inside **2015**
+      I turn to his eyes, and find lights inside **2015**
     </p>
   </div>